mehrjaved/Data_Visualization/README.md

 **Step 1:**

 While I liked the colour palette and clear labels of the original the graph, I thought the original graph was too cluttered.
 Therefore, in my redesign I wanted to focus on just one of the categories instead of the original five.
 I selected household composition as a category of interest to build a narrative around how single parent households tend to be more food insecure than households with no children, or married couples with children.
-Additionally, I wanted to provide data labels next to each category data point.
-Finally, I wanted to contextualize the data labels by providing the national average for household food insecurity as a point of comparision.
+Finally, I wanted to provide data labels next to each data point and to contextualize these labels by providing the national average for household food insecurity as a point of comparision.

 **Step 2:**

 The way the data was organized lent itself very easily to build a quick wireframe in Excel.
 I added another data point for the national average, and sorted the data from largest to smallest.
-Then, I simply used Microsoft Excel's "Recommended Charts" option to build the chart I include below.
+Then, I simply used Microsoft Excel's "Recommended Charts" option to build the chart below.
 Once I had edited the caption, the wireframe was ready to share.

 ![The Wireframe](/Wireframe.png)